So thanks all for your company - enjoy the remainder of the weekend.

 International friendlies – Follow the Football match between Republic of Ireland and Uruguay live with Eurosport.
 The match starts at 18:00 on 4 June 2017.
 Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Martin O'Neill or Óscar Tabárez?
+Who will come out on top in the battle of the managers Mick McCarthy or Óscar Tabárez?
 Find out by following our live matchcast.

 Have your say by voting on who will win between Republic of Ireland and Uruguay?
 Enjoy some pre-match reading with related articles about these two Enjoy some pre-match reading with related articles about these two Football teams.